 Don’t overthink this video.
 Simply talk with the viewer (a visitor) as if they were right in front of you.
 Tell them you were glad they were there and invite them to come back.

-If this article was helpful to you, subscribe to the blog.
+If this article on how to win returning visitors was helpful to you, subscribe to the blog.
 As a way of saying thank you, we’ll include four free resources: Sermon Evaluation Worksheet, 56 Weeks of Preaching Topics, Sermon Series Planning Evernote Template and the Weekly Productivity Evernote Template.
 All this for free when you subscribe.